GovTechSG/techpass-user-docs/docs/edit-profile.md

 You need the following to edit your TechPass profile via the TechPass Portal:

 - An active TechPass account.
-- A non-SE GSIB device.
+- A non-SE GSIB or GMD device.

 ### To edit your TechPass profile

-1. Using your non-SE GSIB device, log in to [TechPass Portal](https://portal.techpass.gov.sg).
+1. Using your non-SE GSIB or GMD device, log in to [TechPass Portal](https://portal.techpass.gov.sg).

 2. Hover over your account name and click **My Account**.